Editor's Note: This article has been updated with additional industry comment.

 Neither of the shortlisted bidders have publicly declared what platform types will be offered to Ascent but media reports here have previously said Airbus is offering the EC145 and EC135 and rival Cobham is offering the Finmeccanica Helicopter Division's AW109 and AW139.

-The two availability programs are the biggest elements of the UKMFTS program being contracted for by Ascent.
+The two availability programs are the biggest single elements of the UKMFTS program being contracted for by Ascent.

 In written evidence to the parliamentary public accounts committee late last year, the MoD said it had set a budget limit of around £1.3 billion for overall helicopter training.